Regency Pain & Therapy Institute

 Roughly 50,000 neurostimulators are implanted in patients worldwide each year, so the treatment provides promising results.
 Plus, the spinal cord stimulator is an FDA-approved pain therapy, so you can feel confident that your treatment is going to be safe and effective.

-If you and your physician at Arlington Pain & Therapy decide that a spinal cord stimulator is right for you, they schedule you for a surgery date.
+If you and your physician at Regency Pain & Therapy Institute decide that a spinal cord stimulator is right for you, they schedule you for a surgery date.
 Implanting the spinal cord stimulator is performed under local or general anesthesia, depending on your specific condition.

 Your practitioner carefully places leads along your spinal column.
 They attach all of the leads to the generator, which serves as the brain behind the entire system.
 After making a small incision in your abdomen or buttocks, your physician implants the SCS generator device and closes the incision.